 Programming is often thought of purely as a problem-solving activity.
-This may be true for the lone coder in their garage, but in the multi-person environment of an Agile team, such problem solving must be collaborative.
+This may be true for the lone coder on their homegrown software in their garage, but in the multi-person environment of an Agile team, such problem solving must be collaborative.
 In this article, we’ll look at the role of communication in software development, particularly in an Agile framework.

 Covid-19 has forced an unprecedented shift to remote working so we’ll finish up with a discussion of how Agile can be implemented in a remote setting.